-Fitness for Older Men: 6 Exercises for Beyond Age 50
+Getting Fit for Older Men: 6 Workout Routines for Guys Beyond Age 50

 If you're a man in your 50s, you might feel every bit as young and virile as you did in your 30s.
 You're still the same guy, right?
 Perhaps a little grayer on top, with a few more aches and pains as you get out of bed in the morning.
 You may not have the same boundless energy.
 You're loaded with responsibilities, a career and likely a family.
 If you're a step slower, it's probably because you're carrying the weight of the world on your shoulders.

 It's impossible to escape the passage of time.
-While it's possible to battle the effects of aging with a plan geared toward fitness for older men, the truth is, no matter what you do, your body is going to slow down as you get older.
+While it's possible to battle the effects of aging with a plan geared toward finding workouts and exercises that can get men over age 50 fit, the truth is, no matter what you do, your body is going to slow down as you get older.

 The best strategy is to think about an exercise program specifically geared to your age group rather than one promoted to people in their 20s or 30s.
-By choosing the right exercises, you can help bolster your strength in ways that can help you keep on truckin' well into your golden years.
+By choosing the right workouts, men older than 50 can help bolster their strength in ways that can help them keep on truckin' as they get older.

 Maybe you skated through your 30s, even your 40s, without too many health issues.
 Sure, you might have had occasional back pain or perhaps you got a blood test saying your cholesterol was a little out of whack, but for the most part, there were no major complaints.
 Now that you've hit your 50s, it's possible that good luck may begin to take a turn if you're not paying attention.